mmore500/waves/blog/_posts/aria-lanea-blog.md

 }
 ```

 to work around the `REQUIRE`s in Catch2.
 When we ran the `MABE.cpp` file we could use lldb (gdb on Windows) to find the memory leaks.
-With lldb we would run the program, then use backtrace to look at the individual frames and see where the memory leak was coming from.
+With lldb we would run the program, then use a backtrace to look at the individual frames and see where the memory leak was coming from.
+6. **Testing Asserts:** In almost every file we wanted to be able to test that asserts had been thrown when expected.
+However, asserts typically terminate a program, making this difficult.
+Luckily, Empirical has a file that implements a "non-terminating assert trigger" which is perfect for unit testing.
+All we had to do was use the macro `#define EMP_TDEBUG` and the boolean `emp::assert_last_fail`.

+[insert code example]

+Make sure you use `emp::assert_clear` to reset the boolean.

 MABE